e-clawson/cats/README.md

 # Requirements (list)
 - Use the fetch API or Axios to communicate with an external web API.
 Use the data provided by this API to populate your application’s content and features.
 (20%)

-    - Using the Art Institute of Chicago(AIC) API (https://api.artic.edu/docs/#quick-start)
-    - index.js line 8 fetch()
+    - Using TheCatAPI (https://thecatapi.com/) - used a fetch request in index.js line 8 to get images of cats to populate the homepage

 - Create user interaction with the API through a search feature, paginated gallery, or similar.
 This feature should use GET requests to retrieve associated data.(15%)

-    - search feature is using the data from initial load to decide what to display
+    - added a filter feature that uses a GET request to populate the dropdown menu with a list of cats, and a get request to select the images and information of the selected cat breed based on the id.

 - Enable user manipulation of data within the API through the use of POST, PUT, or PATCH requests.
 Ensure your chosen API supports this feature before beginning.(15%)

-    - AIC API allows PUT requests
+    - working on a favoriteimg feature which allows users to click a favorite button and add that image to their favorites cat page, and delete cats from their favroites page

 - Make use of Promises and async/await syntax as appropriate.
 (15%)
-    - done in the initialLoad function in index.js (lines 7-60)
+    - done in the initialLoad function in index.js (line 7)
+    - done in the BreedInfo function in filter.js (line 38)

 - Organize your JavaScript code into at least three (3) different module files, and import functions and data across files as necessary.
 (3%)
-    1. index.js - js file containting the function for the initial load of art information on cards, and the function for making the navbar work
+    1. index.js - js file containting the function for the initial load of cat images for the homepage
-    2. search.js - file containing the function for the search feature
-    3. filter.js - file containing the fucntion for the filter feature
+    2. filter.js - file containing the fucntion for the filter feature that filters cats by breed and displays information and images pertaining to that breed only
-    4. favorites.js - file containing the function for the favroites feature
+    3. favorites.js - file containing the function for the favroites feature

 - Ensure the program runs as expected, without any undesired behavior caused by misunderstanding of the JavaScript event loop (such as race conditions, API calls being handled out of order, etc.).
 (5%)
     - so far so good